UNINETTSigma2/documentation/training/events/2025-spring-best-practices-tools.md

 ## Episode 2: 11/02/2025 (10:00-12:00 CET)- Advanced shell scripting and utilities

-**Content:** The focus will be on advance shell scripting hell best practices and utilities like sed & awk to streamline operations and ensuring efficiency.
+**Content:** The focus will be on advance shell scripting, shell best practices and utilities like sed & awk to streamline operations and ensuring efficiency.

 **Registration**: Please register at this link